noeddi2be/x-gains/README.md

 <img src="https://github.com/noeddi2be/x-gains/blob/main/www/thumbnail.jpg?raw=true" width="500" height="500">

 We faced huge problems implementing the frontend with Budibase.
-Especially difficult were functionality to login with basic authentication as well as using dynamic variables to store data recieved by API responses.
+Especially difficult were the functionality to login with basic authentication as well as using dynamic variables to store data recieved by API responses.

 For the scope of this project we wanted to use basic authentication with credentials stored in the database.
-We were not able to dynamically assign user roles to Budibase roles for accessing different screens.
+We were not able to dynamically assign backend user roles to Budibase roles for accessing different screens.
 The API endpoints have been secured in the backend, but we were not able to store a cookie in Budibase, we were not able to consistently store the base64 representation of username and password for further API calls, and even after calculating the base64 value in the backend, the assignment to a dynamic variable was inconsistent and not working correctly for us.
 To ensure proper functioning, we would have needed to implement a JWT in the backend and use a bearer token in the frontend.

-We also faced issues with dynamic variables.
+We also faced further issues with dynamic variables.
 After receiving a response from the backend, we have not been able to consistently store information in a variable to use it for other http requests.
 For example:
-The database schema requires us to provide a workout ID for storing exercises.
-After creating a workout, we need to be able to store the workout ID to add exercises to that workout.
-When saving the workout ID in a dynamic variable, the variable will either automatically trigger a new API call, or will not update consistently.
-We needed to implement another API endpoint to receive the workout ID by name as well as change our database schema and placeholder data to make the workout name unique.
+The database schema requires us to provide a FK workout ID for storing exercises.
+After creating a workout, we need to be able to store the workout ID in the frontend to add exercises to that workout.
+When saving the workout ID in a dynamic variable, the variable sometimes either automatically triggered a new API call, or would not update consistently.
+Retriggering requests is documented in the official docs, but the documentation was not helpful in resolving our issues.
+We needed to implement another API endpoint to receive the workout ID by workout name, as well as change our database schema and placeholder data to make the workout name unique.
+Even after that, we still had problems working with Budibase tables, forms and variables.

 Mundane tasks like working with variables or updating table data is complicated and not very intuitive.
-There is no obvious possibility to check what is stored in a variable.
+There is no obvious possibility to check what is stored in a variable without developer tools in the browser.
+Debugging is difficult and not very transparent.
 There are random bugs where dynamic variables don't appear and can't be used.
-The overall functionality seems buggy and the overall workflow logic is not clear and intuitive.
-Further, there are only few resources on how to use Budibase available online.
+The overall functionality seemed buggy and the workflow logic was not clear and intuitive.
+Further, we struggled to find online resources to guide us through our problems.

-It would have been better to implement the frontent ourselves with JS, HTML and CSS, but this has not been possible due to time constraints after investing a lot of time in Budibase.
+It would have been better to implement the frontent ourselves with JS, HTML and CSS, but this has not been possible due to time constraints after investing a lot of time in our Budibase project.
 We are therefore just providing a basic functionality of the frontend, not using the whole capability of the backend.
 We would not use Budibase in such a project again and the experience was not very pleasant.